U.S. Department of State Seal

 Republic of Honduras

-Reconsider travel to Honduras due to crime and kidnapping.
-Some areas have increased risk.
+Reconsider travel to Honduras due to crime.
 Read the entire Travel Advisory.

-Reconsider travel to Honduras due to crime and kidnapping.
-Some areas have increased risk.
+Reconsider travel to Honduras due to crime.
 Read the entire Travel Advisory.

 Do not travel to:

-• Gracias a Dios Department due to crime.
+• Gracias a Dios Department, most eastern department, due to crime.

-Country Summary: Violent crime, such as homicide, armed robbery, and kidnapping, is common.
-Violent gang activity, such as extortion, violent street crime, rape, and narcotics and human trafficking, is widespread.
-Local police and emergency services lack sufficient resources to respond effectively to serious crime.
+Country Summary: Violent crime, such as homicide, armed robbery, and kidnapping, remains common.
+Violent gang activity, such as extortion, violent street crime, rape, narcotics, and human trafficking, is widespread.
+Local authorities may lack sufficient resources to respond effectively to serious crime incidents.
+Around resort areas in the Bay Islands, which include Roatan, Utila, and Guanaja, there is a concentration of resources, and these areas are better policed.

 Read the country information page for additional information on travel to Honduras.